tedhudek/sandbox/WTD_2020_Accessibility.md

 We're so glad you could join us today!

 We will be bringing existing docs into alignment with accessibility recommendations in the Microsoft Style Guide.
-The goal is to set a precedent for the community, as well as Microsoft's writers.
+By doing so, we'll set a precedent for the community, as well as Microsoft's writers.

-Specifically, we're going to update occurrences of the word click to either select or choose, according to the following style guide recommendations:
+Specifically, we're going to update occurrences of the word click, according to the following style guide recommendations:

 [Describing interactions with UI](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/describing-interactions-with-ui)